sjaturner/pbmbr/README.md

 ## Background

-I use Xternm and I think it's quite pleasing to be able to render graphics from the command line.
+I use Xterm and I think it's quite pleasing to be able to render graphics from the command line.
 Xterm is reasonably good at this and even supports Sixel graphics: https://en.wikipedia.org/wiki/Sixel